 Decided to boost the performance of your CPU (Central Processing Unit) without paying a dime?
 That’s where overclocking can help, and we already mentioned 8 reasons to overclock.
 If you also overclock your GPU and RAM, you’ll squeeze every drop of performance out of your computer hardware.
 If you are still shaky about it, stay tuned for a dedicated article on what is overclocking.
 Basically, it means pushing your CPU past its intended speed, and sometimes, operating voltage.
-How much depends you’ll push it depends on a lot of factors, some of which we mention below.
-Now, let’s get into how to overclock CPU.
+How much depends you’ll push it, depends on a lot of factors, some of which we mention below.
+Now, let’s get into how to overclock the CPU.

 Can I overclock my CPU?

 You can’t overclock if your hardware isn’t designed for it and if the software doesn’t allow it.
 Here’s how to check whether you can overclock your CPU:

 Here are general guidelines for CPU overclocking based on the manufacturer: